woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Tweak - Declared compatibility with latest WordPress and WooCommerce versions.

 = 1.0.2 =
 * Fix - Fixed an error when variation IDs are not posted correctly while adding Variable products to the cart.